-Once you express your interest, you will be invited to a kick-off meeting and the Modus Product Manager will contact your manager to secure his/ her permission to divide your time between your team and the design system.
+Once you express your interest, you will be invited to a kick-off meeting and the Modus Product Manager will contact your manager to secure their permission to divide your time between your team and the design system.

 The board will review the volunteers to make sure the team has a good representation from different divisions, and it will choose a leader for the team.

 You will attend an introductory session to discuss the problem the team is going to solve, acceptance criteria, responsibilities, submission guidelines, set up a schedule for regular meetings, and agree on a tentative deadline.
 During the meeting, the team will also choose a leader.